 Before you go, check with your airline’s customer service and the USDA Animal and Plant Inspection Service for the latest information on pet travel requirements.

 Once you are at the website, go to the USDA's international regulations governing animal exports.
 This is a good source of general information and the place where you’ll find all the necessary animal export forms you’ll need.
 You can download and print these in Word.
 Select the country that will be your port of entry and check the regulations.

 When it comes to importing animals, the USDA errs on the side of caution.
 Caution seems to have worked for the United States, which has one of the lowest incidences of rabies in the world.

 Proving Your Dog Is Healthy

-This can cost anywhere from about $100 or under for a brand-specific microchip scanner for about $500 for a universal microchip scanner.
+The cost can be anywhere from about $100 or under for a brand-specific microchip scanner to about $500 for a universal microchip scanner.
 The scanner is a good investment because you will be able to keep using the same scanner over and over for as long as your pet is microchipped.
 Remember to test it each time to make sure it’s in good working order.

 Reserve Space in Cargo for Your Dog

 You will need to reserve a space for your dog in cargo when you book your flight.
 Ask your airline if you can bring a small dog into the cabin with you and supply the dog’s weight, which determines whether the dog is small enough.
 The dog must be in a proper airline-approved travel crate; again, speak with airline customer service to make sure you have the right size for your dog.

 The fare for a dog is usually a few hundred dollars round-trip to EU countries.
 Many airlines will not accept dogs for cargo in the summer because animal crates are placed in a part of the plane that’s not air-conditioned.
 Dogs have been known to expire from the heat.